giorgiobini/python-art/README.md

 # python-art

-This is my first Docker image; it is based on Python and ART.
+This is my first Docker image; it is based on Ubuntu, Python and ART.

 I've created it with the command:
 ```
 docker build -t "pyton-art" .
 ```

-You can run this image with the command:
+You can run this program with the command:
 ```
 ./run.sh
 ```